josephguzman1994/IllithidNova/README.md

   - Access to the internet

   ### Examples:
-  Currently the way to initiate the process is to simply call it in any terminal. e.g. bash `python3 Laezel.py`
+  Currently the way to initiate the process is to simply call it in any terminal.
+It will create a desired directory for you (you will need to change the pathing) e.g. bash `python3 Laezel.py --Halsin.py`

  ## Notes
  Currently Lae'zel is only setup to interface with Halsin.py.
-Therefore it will do some directory and file management, then execute `--hst_download`, which follows the rules in Halsin.py given above.
+Therefore it will do some directory and file management, then execute `--hst_download`, which follows the rules in `Halsin.py` given above.

 </details>